vu-rdm-tech/site_copy/index.md

 # Welcome
 Welcome to the Yoda user help pages.
 This website has practical information on the use of the Yoda for users [starting with Yoda](getting-started/index.html).

 YODA is available for every VU researcher.
-If you need project space to store data for your research project, please use this [request form](https://forms.office.com/r/6TZvTRvBms).
+If you need project space to store data for your research project, you can [request it via a form](getting-started/requesting-space.html).

 ## What is YODA?
 YODA is an application for institutions that supports RDM throughout the entire research cycle: from the safe and easy storage and sharing of data during the research process, to the sharing of data within research groups and projects and ultimately to research data archiving and publication.